Valeant CEO says business not operating on all cylinders

-NEW YORK (Reuters) - Valeant Pharmaceuticals International (VRX.TO) Chief Executive Officer Michael Pearson said on Tuesday that the company’s business is “not operating on all cylinders” but that it is addressing lower growth and will work with banks as it nears a technical default.
+NEW YORK, March 15 (Reuters) - Valeant Pharmaceuticals International Chief Executive Officer Michael Pearson said on Tuesday that the company’s business is “not operating on all cylinders” but that it is addressing lower growth and will work with banks as it nears a technical default.

 Pearson, in his first address to investors since returning to the helm of the company, said that the first quarter fell short as dermatology and opthalmology prescriptions had lower than expected demand.